WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 - The second, third, and fourth submersibles will use "Unlock + Pick max amount of destinations".
 - Once each individual submersible reaches the configured rank value for farming, they will automatically switch to the `point_plan` you have set, while the remaining submersibles continue to level.

+If you already have submersibles and are not starting out, it is advised that you remain on your current `unlock_plan`, otherwise your submersibles will attempt to unlock previous zones and this will slow down your progress, if you used the pinned OJ Unlocker then you only need to swap to that, otherwise if you use a custom plan you will have to manually add it to the `Unlock Plans Configuration` section inside Overseer.

 ## Backup System

 Overseer implements a robust backup system for your Auto Retainer configuration: